 III.
-DATA PREPARATION (Back to Directory)
+DATA PREPARATION

 Once received and formatted into Excel, the data were processed in a series of steps intended to produce a "clean", accurate, and analytically useful final data set.
 These steps - referred to as data preparation - are the foundation of the audit and produce a final data set that is used for the analysis.
 They include: